How to Foster Critical Thinking in Your Classroom: A Guide for Professors

 Encourage Collaboration

 Group work enables students to confront different viewpoints and collaboratively navigate through complex problems.
-By working together, students can refine their arguments, broaden their perspectives, and develop more nuanced understanding of the subject matter.
+Collaboration suites such as Microsoft Teams facilitate real‑time communication, file sharing, and virtual meetings, allowing teams to refine arguments, broaden perspectives, and develop nuanced understandings.

 Assess Critical Thinking Skills